ibm-cloud-docs/pattern-vpc-security/overview.md

 {: #VPE-options}

  - **VPE use** - always recommended due to its inherent security and private traffic transit, and
- - **Cloud Service Access Through the Internet** - Never recommended, but a possible transit if cloud services access is needed in some way across the Internet.
+ - **Cloud Service Access Through the Internet** - Never recommended, but a possible transit if cloud service access is needed in some way across the Internet.

 ### Best Practices
 {: #VPE-best-practices}

  - Virtual Private Endpoints should always be used when there is a need to access cloud services as opposed to any access over the Internet,
  - VPEs have security features that should be considered during the implementation process.
 One is that VPEs have Access Control Lists (ACLs) that can control all traffic in and out of the VPE, and
- - Another is that Security Groups can additionally be applied to control inbound application traffic.
+ - Another is that VPE Security Groups can additionally be applied to control inbound application traffic.

 ### Solutioning Guidance
 {: #VPE-guidance}